VSAnimator/vsanimator.github.io/docs/sketchasketch.markdown

 ## Providing suggested lines to help me draw

-With these generated images, *Sketch-a-Sketch* can provide suggestions on potential lines to draw: we generate potential completions of the existing drawing by running HED on the generated images, then averaging these 'completed sketches' to get an image of suggested lines:
+With these generated images, *Sketch-a-Sketch* can provide suggestions on potential lines to draw.
+We generate potential completions of the existing drawing by running HED on the generated images, then averaging these 'completed sketches' to get an image of suggested lines:

 ![](Sketch-a-Sketch/Sketch-a-Sketch/Sketch-a-Sketch.002.jpeg)

+The suggested lines feature echoes prior drawing help tools like [ShadowDraw](https://vision.cs.utexas.edu/projects/shadowdraw/shadowdraw.html), or image collection exploration tools like [AverageExplorer](https://www.cs.cmu.edu/~junyanz/projects/averageExplorer/).

 # Controlling image output